tdhock/tdhock.github.io/_posts/2025-01-19-bike-ride-data-viz.md

 generator](https://gpsdb.sourceforge.net/).
 For my birthday in 2009,
 my classmates gifted me a GPS, which I used to create data sets for my bike rides in and around Paris.
-The gpsdb software was a couple of python script that could download data from the GPS, and then convert it to KML files, which were required for visualizing the data on google maps, back in the day.
+The gpsdb software was a couple of python scripts that could download data from the GPS, and then convert it to KML files, which were required for visualizing the data on google maps, back in the day.
 Remarkably, the web site that I created, and those data files, are still online, 15 years later.
 For example